excaliburpartners/OmniLinkBridge/README.md

 - .NET Framework 4.5.2 (or Mono equivalent)

 ## Operation
-OmniLinkBridge is divided into the following modules and configurable settings.
+OmniLink Bridge is divided into the following modules and configurable settings.
 Configuration settings can also be set as environment variables by using their name in uppercase.
 Refer to [OmniLinkBridge.ini](https://github.com/excaliburpartners/OmniLinkBridge/blob/master/OmniLinkBridge/OmniLinkBridge.ini) for specifics.

 - OmniLinkII: controller_
     - Maintains connection to the OmniLink controller